realxilu/leetcode/README.md

 # leetcode

 Common nomenclatures and conventions used in this repo:
-- i, j: for indexing. i is usually the index from left, j the index from right
+- i, j: for indexing. 'i' is usually the index from left, 'j' the index from right
-- left, right: also for indexing, less common than i, j but still in use
+- left, right: also for indexing, less common than 'i', 'j', but still in use
 - m, n: m = length for row, n = length for col
 - row, col: same as above
 - x, y: for content in the collection (as opposed to the indices above)